navdeeps350/Multi-source_code_search/README.md

 - tensor flow: a code repository to be used during this project
 - ground-truth-unique: a file containing the references triples necessary to evaluate the search engine (step 3)

-For more information, see the Project-02 slides (available on iCourse)

-Note: Feel free to modify this file according to the project's necessities.
+For more information, **project_report** folder.
+It contains project description as well as project report.